NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 **2.0.0.0 - Work In Progress & To Be Released**

-- Rebuilt the entire application from the ground up.
-The application now makes use of UserControls and proper separation of layout code, WPF binding, reflection, and a lot more stuff that makes the code much more maintainable.
+Devil Daggers Survival Editor 2 is a complete rewrite of the entire application.

+General
+- Made the application window resizable (includes fullscreen).
+- Made user input more lenient, less errors will be thrown and the application will just deal with input values even if they don't make much sense.
+- The application now warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short.
+This also includes the new discovery of the {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.
 - A lot of performance optimizations.
 - The application is now dependent on [DevilDaggersCore](https://bitbucket.org/NoahStolk/devildaggerscore/src/master/), which is a .NET Standard class library used to share code between various Devil Daggers related applications.

-- Made the application window resizable.
+Fixes
 - Fixed issue where the arena was always incorrectly rotated and mirrored.

-- Made user input more lenient, less errors will be thrown and the application will just deal with input values even if they don't make much sense.
+New
-- Added new arena presets: Cage Ellipse, Ellipse, Gaps, Islands, and Qbert.
+- Added new arena presets: Cage Ellipse, Ellipse, Random Gaps, Random Islands, and Qbert.
 - Removed Default Flat preset (can now be created using the new Ellipse preset).
 - Added more parameters to existing presets.
 - Renamed and fixed some existing presets.
 - Added ability to rotate and flip the arena.
-- The application warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short.
-This also includes the new discovery of the mysterious {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.
+- Added option for arena presets whether to overwrite the previous arena entirely or to generate new tiles on top of it.

 **Note:** Version 1 is discontinued.
 If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, since 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.